Bank of America Tower (Manhattan): Form and facade

 The building contains a seven- and eight-story base that occupies the entire plot.
-The tower rises above the eastern portion of the plot, covering 32500 ft2.
+The tower rises above the eastern portion of the plot, which covers 32500 ft2.
 The facade contains several diagonal planes, which are designed to reduce wind resistance compared to a rectangular massing.
 Serge Appel of Cookfox said the tower's massing would conform with Bank of America's wish for "an iconic form" and would maximize views of other buildings.
 One section of the building has a roof garden covering 4,500 ft2.
 The building's three basement levels reach as deep as 55 ft below grade.

 At the lowest stories, the Bank of America Tower's floor plan resembles a rectangle, though the northeast and southwest corners protrude by about 15 ft.
 The southeast corner, facing Bryant Park, is a right angle at the lowest one-third of the building.
 However, it is a wedge-shaped chamfer on the upper two-thirds of the tower, giving each successive story a different shape.
 During the planning process, the architects considered orienting the Bank of America Tower diagonally so it faced Bryant Park, but they ultimately decided to keep the base aligned with the Manhattan street grid as an "urban gesture".
 The upper stories are aligned diagonally to the street grid because of the sloped facades on upper stories.

 Tower facade

-The facade of the Bank of America Tower is, for the most part, composed of a glass curtain wall covering over 700 e3ft2.
-The curtain wall includes vertical and sloped sections at the base, as well as double walls and screen walls in the upper stories.
+The facade of the Bank of America Tower is, for the most part, composed of a glass curtain wall with fritted and transparent panels.
+The curtain wall contains 8,644 panels and cover over 700 e3ft2; it includes vertical and sloped sections at the base, as well as double walls and screen walls in the upper stories.
+Each story has full-height panels with insulated glazing.
 The glass panels at the base are set between horizontal and vertical mullions.
-Each story has full-height panels with insulated glazing.
-The tops and bottoms of each panel are composed of fritted glass, but the middle of the panel is transparent to allow views of the surroundings.
-In total, 8,644 panels are used in the curtain wall.
+The tops and bottoms of each panel are fritted, but the middle of the panel is transparent to allow views of the surroundings.
 On upper stories, the mullions between windows appear to be vertical, but they run in a slight diagonal to accommodate the sloped facades.

 The curtain wall was partially inspired by the New York Crystal Palace, a 19th-century exhibition building that occupied what is now Bryant Park.
 Inspiration was also derived from the Durst family's collection of crystals.
-According to Richard Cook of Cookfox, the curtain wall was meant to express the idea that "the ideal of modern banking is open, clear, transparent".
+According to Richard Cook of Cookfox, the curtain wall was meant to express the idea that "the ideal of modern banking is open, clear, transparent", and the angled panels were intended to relate the building to Bryant Park.